lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 layout: article-toc
 ---
 # General Request Automation
-The Service Manager Business Process Workflow is used to automate the processing of the requests that have been raised.
-This page contains information on the Service Manager automated tasks that can be used in the Business Process Designer to build unique and powerful processes for your requests.
+The Service Manager Workflows are used to automate the processing of the requests that have been raised.
+This page contains information on the Service Manager automated tasks that can be used in the Workflow Designer to build unique and powerful workflows for your requests.

 ### Access Control